jsstrn/jsstrn.me/content/notes/git-status.md

 ---
-title: "How to check the status of a Git repository"
-summary: "Check the status of a Git repository"
+title: "Check the status of a Git repository"

-tags: ["git"]
+tags: [git]
-categories: ["software engineering"]
+categories: [software engineering]
 ---

 To check the status of the Git repository.